Mingbaof/CodingAssessmentJ202509084/README.md

 - The server obtains access tokens via `client_credentials`; no refresh token is used.
 We will request a new token when needed.

 # TODO:

-- Need to move logic to use hooks in UI
 - Need some simple unit tests
 - Need to improve logging
 - Need to test error handling edge cases